bump-sh/docs/src/_help/specification-support/extensions.md

 ## Get feedback from users (`x-feedbackLink`)

 This custom property allows you to add a button to your documentation that enables you to collect feedback from your users.
 Find out more in our [dedicated section](/help/publish-documentation/feedback).

+## Add links to external resources (`x-externalLinks`)

+This custom property lets you add links to the navigation bar of your documentation, redirecting users to external resources.
+Find out more in our [dedicated section](/help/publish-documentation/external-links)